SuperShinyEyes/simple-stack-cpp/README.md

 # simple-stack-cpp

-Write a generic stack implementation using class template in C++ with the following requirements:
 - Generic implementation using class template in C++.
 - Supports push and pop operations.
 Pop can either return the popped value or simply remove the top item; if removing only the top item, a separate method for accessing the top object separately must also be provided.
 - Has a fixed capacity, which can be defined with a runtime value.
 For simplicity, the capacity can be set when the stack is created; the stack does not need to support arbitrary capacity changes after it has been initialized.